 - 2 teaspoons Worcestershire sauce

 - Assorted raw vegetables or crackers

-- In a large skillet, cook bacon over medium heat until crisp.
+- In a skillet, cook bacon over medium heat until crisp.
 Remove bacon to paper towels.
 Drain, reserving 2 tablespoons drippings.
-In the drippings, saute mushrooms and onion until tender.
-Add garlic; cook 1 minute longer.
-Stir in the flour, salt and pepper; cook and stir for 1-2 minutes or until thickened.
+In the drippings, saute mushrooms, onion and garlic until tender.
+Add the flour, salt and pepper; cook and stir for 1 minute or until thickened.